yvesvandenmeerssche/wt-fixtures/README.md

 Test data for the WT platform.
 This repository contains:

-1. Manually curated data of fictitious hotels, including images.
+1. Hand-crafted ("curated") data of fictitious hotels, including images.
 2. A generator for hotel data.
 3. An uploader that sends hotel data (curated or generated) to the WT platform via the WT Write API.